pulumi/docs/content/blog/10-pearls-with-azure-functions-in-pulumi/index.md

 In this post, we'll take a look at 10 "pearls"&mdash;bite-sized code snippets&mdash;that demonstrate using Pulumi to build serverless applications with Azure Functions and infrastructure as code.
 These pearls are organized into four categories, each demonstrating a unique scenario:

-- **Function App Deployment**: Take an existing Azure Functions application in your language of choice and deploy it with infrastructure as code.
+- **Function App Deployment**: Deploy an existing Azure Functions application using infrastructure as code.
-- **HTTP Functions as Callbacks**: Mix TypeScript or JavaScript functions right into the infrastructure definition to produce concise, strongly-typed, self-contained, serverless HTTP endpoints.
+- **HTTP Functions as Callbacks**: Mix JavaScript or TypeScript functions with your infrastructure definition to produce strongly-typed, self-contained, serverless HTTP endpoints.
-- **Cloud Event Handling**: Leverage the whole variety of event sources available to Azure Functions with lightweight and intuitive event handlers.
+- **Cloud Event Handling**: Leverage a variety of event sources available to Azure Functions with lightweight event handlers.
-- **Data Flows with Function Bindings**: Pull extra data into the functions and push results out with function bindings&mdash;declarative connectors to Azure services.
+- **Data Flows with Function Bindings**: Take advantage of function bindings&mdash;declarative connectors to Azure services.
 <!--more-->

-Here is a complete index of the pearls including associated steps, in case you want to jump to a specific one:
+Our Azure Functions pearls are:

 [**Function App Deployment**](#function-app-deployment)